radialreview/sm-js/README.md

+# Documentation

+Documentation for how to use the library can be found here https://github.com/radialreview/sm-js/wiki

+The rest of this Readme is the default TSDX Readme.

 # TSDX User Guide

 Congrats!
 You just saved yourself hours of work by bootstrapping this project with TSDX.
 Let’s get you oriented with what’s here and how to use it.